 Since 2006, Community Justice Initiatives (CJI) provided The Little Black Book in hard copy free of charge to youth, service providers, community groups, youth agencies, aboriginal youth care workers, and schools in Langley and Surrey.
 Over 2,000 copies were distributed.

 In 2009, due to the overwhelming demand and with two more communities joining, 15,000 copies were printed and distributed to youth throughout Langley, Surrey, Delta and White Rock.

-Unfortunately, 2010 brought government funding cuts that dramatically impacted the project.
-CJI decided to take a new approach to help make the worthwhile project sustainable for the sake of the youth.
-An online version was developed to be more cost efficient and also environmentally conscious.
-It required less printing and minimized paper and plastic waste.
-An online version of the Little Black Book enables our agency to continue to offer this resource in a way that is accessible and manageable to more youth, and will ensure the continuation of this important project.
+Unfortunately, 2010 brought government funding cuts that dramatically impacted the Little Black Book.
+CJI decided to take a new approach to help make this worthwhile resource sustainable.
+An online version was developed to be more cost efficient, and also environmentally conscious.
+It required less printing, and minimized waste.
+An online version of the Little Black Book enables our agency to continue to offer this resource, in a way that is accessible and manageable, to more youth.
+It will also ensure the continuation of this important project.

 Visit the Little Black Book website at:

 CJI gratefully acknowledges Envision Financial, City of Langley, Township of Langley, City of Surrey, Coast Capital Savings, PCRS, Chris Spencer Foundation, Lions Clubs of North Surrey, Scottsdale, Walnut Grove, and Aldergrove, and the Langley Soroptimists for the generous financial support of The Little Black Book.